 According to the Fundamental Law "No one shall be subject to torture, inhuman or degrading treatment or punishment, or held in servitude.
 Trafficking in human beings shall be prohibited."
-In connection with this, the Fundamental Law declares, for the protection of non-Hungarian citizens, that "No one shall be expelled or extradited to a State where there is a risk that he or she would be sentenced to death, tortured or subjected to other inhuman treatment or punishment."^[95]
+In connection with this, the Fundamental Law declares, for the protection of non-Hungarian citizens, that "No one shall be expelled or extradited to a State where there is a risk that he or she would be sentenced to death, tortured or subjected to other inhuman treatment or punishment."

-The major types of violations against Article 3 of the ECHR are the following: corporal punishment in educational or penal institutions (the most common reason for the ECtHR to establish a violation of Article 3 of the ECHR by Hungary is the overcrowding in prisons^[96]), violation of principles laying down guarantees relating to extradition and expulsion, treatment in highly hierarchical organisations (armed forces) and treatment in institutions for accommodating vulnerable persons (psychiatric institutions, foster homes, prisons).
+The major types of violations against Article 3 of the ECHR are the following: corporal punishment in educational or penal institutions (the most common reason for the ECtHR to establish a violation of Article 3 of the ECHR by Hungary is the overcrowding in prisons96), violation of principles laying down guarantees relating to extradition and expulsion, treatment in highly hierarchical organisations (armed forces) and treatment in institutions for accommodating vulnerable persons (psychiatric institutions, foster homes, prisons), and violations committed in time of civil war that do not receive punishment.97